 Diet and Cancer Risk

 While the media often reports on foods that "prevent cancer" and we would love to be told that eating one particular food will prevent cancer, it is unlikely that such a food exists.
-It is more likely that a combination of good foods may have a preventive effect.
+It is more likely that a combination of healthy food choices may help prevent cancer.
 Studies over the years have looked at our diets and what foods, if any, will lead to a lower risk of cancer.
 Fruits and vegetables, whole grains and unprocessed foods have all been promoted as reducing cancer risk.
 Unfortunately, studies have not consistently proven this to be true.
 Expert panels state that a diet high in fruits and vegetables "probably" reduces cancer risk, but we just don't know for sure.

 However, a healthy diet plays an important role in a sort of "triangle" of cancer prevention.
 A healthy diet, combined with regular physical activity and maintaining a healthy weight has been shown to reduce cancer risk.
-This triangle is thought to be the second most important step, after not smoking, to preventing cancer.
-Diets high in some foods have been linked to a possible increased cancer risk and it is worth paying closer attention to their presence in your diet.
+This triangle is thought to be the second most important step, after not smoking, in preventing cancer.
+Diets high in some foods have been linked to a possible increased cancer risk and it is worth paying closer attention to their presence in your diet:

-A diet that includes a high consumption of red meat (beef, pork and lamb) is thought to be a cause of colon and rectal cancers.
+A diet that includes a high consumption of red meat (beef, pork, and lamb) is thought to be a cause of colon and rectal cancers.
 Red meat has been thought to increase one's risk of developing other cancers, including breast, prostate, and stomach, but more recent research has not consistently found this to be true.
 There may be a link to an increase in pancreatic cancers, but studies have found mixed results.
 Red meat is not all bad, and eating some in moderation likely does not increase the risk of cancer.
 The AICR recommends that people eat no more than 18 ounces (cooked weight) of red meats, including beef, pork, and lamb, per week to reduce cancer risk.